AcandoNorway/XmlToRdf/README.md

 <p>&nbsp;</p>
 ## mapTextInElementToUri(String elementName, String from, Object to)

-Map the text inside an element to a URI.
+Map the text inside an element to a IRI.

 **XML example**
 ```xml